 4 Examples of Offshoring that Went Bad

 Not every single decision to offshore is destined to be triumphant.
 This business move requires much thought and effort, otherwise, failures are inevitable.
-Let’s have a look at the recent examples of offshoring that have gone bad.
+Let’s have a look at the recent examples of outsourcing and offshoring that have gone bad.

 Telecommunication Company & Wrong Choice of Provider